Skip to Content

 Diamond Head trail begins with a cement pathway

-Don’t be deceived by this flat section of the trail because the uphill climb is yet to come.
+Don’t be deceived by this flat start of the trail because the uphill climb is yet to come.
 Once we reached the crater rim, the cement path disappeared and was replaced by a dirt pathway.

 Switchback section of the Diamond Head hike